SquidKit/SquidKit/README.md

 In the SquidKitExample project, see EndpointExampleViewController.swift, TestEndpoint.swift and HostMap.json for examples of all of the above.

 ### JSON parsing
 While not quite a full on parser, SquidKit offers a utility for working with JSON response data that abstracts away some of the ugliness of directly dealing with Dictionary objects and extracting values therein.
 SquidKit handles JSON data with one public class: JSONEntity.
 JSONEntity is effectively a wrapper for a JSON element's key and value.
-Unlike walking through a Dictionary checking to see if particular keys exist, a JSONEntity is guaranteed to be non-nil, thus always directly inspectable without checking for non-nil optional values.
+Unlike walking through a Dictionary checking to see if particular keys exist, a JSONEntity is guaranteed to be non-nil, thus always directly inspectable without checking for nil optional values.

 A JSONEntity can be constructed with a key/value pair, a JSON resource file, or a JSON dictionary:
 ```swift